-Today, all remains of buildings are long gone except for the old ironmaster’s mansion house which has been converted into apartments.
-The property is currently for sale.
-You could own a piece of history.
-Click here for the listing.
+Today, all remains of buildings are long gone except for the old ironmaster’s mansion house, which has been converted into apartments.

 Planning Your Visit

 The ruins of the Colemanville Water & Power Company are visible from the Martic Township side of the Pequea Creek near the Colemanville Covered Bridge on Fox Hollow Road.
-The Conestoga Township side, where the buildings were are owned by Brookfield Renewable Partners and is marked as no trespassing.
-Although you could get relatively close if you stay in the water via kayak or canoe.
+The Conestoga Township side, where the buildings were are owned by Lancaster Conservancy but are still marked as no trespassing.

 Never Miss a New Post

 Never miss a new article by signing up for email updates below.
 Be sure to follow Uncharted Lancaster on Facebook or Instagram for additional exclusive content.